joshbegley/nyt-latest/README.md

 `By Alex Marshall`\
 https://nytimes.com/live/2025/05/17/arts/eurovision-final/eurovision-basel-switzerland

-**New Jersey Transit Negotiations to Resume Saturday Afternoon**\
+**New Jersey Transit Negotiations Resume a Day Earlier Than Expected**\
-`As the strike entered its second day, the agency’s chief executive, Kris Kolluri, said that he planned to meet with union representatives at 1 p.m., a day earlier than planned.`\
+`As the strike entered its second day, the agency’s chief executive, Kris Kolluri, met with union representatives on Saturday afternoon.`\
 https://nytimes.com/2025/05/17/nyregion/nj-transit-strike-negotiations.html

 **Welcome to our Eurovision coverage!**\